GCS: Generalized Cache Coherence For Efficient Synchronization: Limitations and Future Research

 \section{Limitations and Future Research}

 We outline key limitations of generalized cache coherence and \name, along with future research directions they expose.

-\paragraphb{Generalizing other cache-coherence protocols} While both our generalized cache coherence and the \name implementation of it work with directory-based MSI protocol, our design is still compatible with more complex cache-coherence protocols like MESI~\cite{mesi}, MESIF~\cite{mesif}, MOSI~\cite{mosi}, and MOESI~\cite{moesi}.These protocols typically enable further scalability improvements by introducing additional permissions for reducing coherence traffic triggered by common-case coherence transactions.
+\paragraphb{Generalizing other cache-coherence protocols} While both our generalized cache coherence and the \name implementation of it work with directory-based MSI protocol, our design is still compatible with more complex cache-coherence protocols like MESI~\cite{mesi}, MESIF~\cite{mesif}, MOSI~\cite{mosi}, and MOESI~\cite{moesi}.
+These protocols typically enable further scalability improvements by introducing additional permissions for reducing coherence traffic triggered by common-case coherence transactions.
 They also, however, introduce more intermediate states and more complex coherence transactions, requiring not only more careful adaptation of transactions to our generalized protocol but also more resources (\eg, directory state and logic) for realizing a feasible implementation for \name.
 We leave their generalization to future work.

-\paragraphb{Generalized cache coherence on other platforms} \name implements generalized cache coherence on a very specific architecture for directory-based MSI coherence; many other variants of the architecture exist, including those that have distributed (partitioned) directories which may be placed closer to compute units or memory units.
-Moreover, our implementation focuses on a cache coherent substrate that leverages Ethernet and programmable switches; emerging high-performance interconnects like Compute eXpress Link 2.0 (CXL 2.0)~\cite{cxl} leverage higher throughput and lower latency PCIe, and places cache directory at the memory devices to for rack-scale memory pooling across heterogeneous compute devices.
-The diversity of cache-coherence implementations in such architectures opens exciting avenues for future research for \name.
+\paragraphb{Generalized cache coherence on other platforms} \name implements generalized cache coherence on a specific architecture for directory-based MSI coherence; many other variants of the architecture exist, \eg, those with distributed (partitioned) directories placed closer to compute units or memory units.
+Moreover, our implementation focuses on a cache coherent substrate that leverages Ethernet and programmable switches; emerging high-performance interconnects like Compute eXpress Link 3.0 (CXL 3.0)~\cite{cxl} leverage higher throughput and lower latency PCIe, and place the directory at the memory devices for rack-scale memory pooling across heterogeneous compute devices.
+In order to understand the performance benefits \designname can bring to CXL, we studied how an implementation would perform at scale.
+Since CXL 3.0 hardware is not yet commercially available, we built a \designname-enabled disaggregated memory simulator that can assume either Ethernet or CXL performance characteristics~\cite{pond}.
+Specifically, the simulator implements a disaggregated memory system that deploys a directory-based MSI substrate with cache directories maintained at the memory device, with the same wait queue (\S\ref{ssec:implwaitqueue}) and shared memory list (\S\ref{ssec:implmultilocationentry}) implementation as \name.
+We evaluate the simulator under the same settings as \S\ref{ssec:understandperf} and measure throughput scaling with the number of compute blades.
+Fig.~\ref{fig:futurework_cxl} shows that compared to \name, a \designname operating at CXL performance will not only delivers $1$ orders of magnitude higher synchronization throughput but also enables linear scaling for read-mostly (\ie,$99\%$ reader) workloads even under contention due to lower inter-compute or compute-memory latency ($\approx300\mu{s}$).
+Exploring a hardware realization of this approach for CXL and other architectures offers exciting future research opportunities.